jonathan-j-lee/budgie-applet-extra/caffeine/README.md

 Then,

-1. When the button is activated, the applet saves the above four settings, then overwrites them with:
+1. When the button is activated, the applet saves the current values of the above four settings, then overwrites them with:
     1. `idle-dim` to `false`,
     2. `sleep-inactive-ac-type` to `"nothing"`,
     3. `sleep-inactive-battery-type` to `"nothing"`, and